John and the Hole

 MPAA Rating

-While exploring the neighboring woods, 13-year-old John (Charlie Shotwell) discovers an unfinished bunker—a deep hole in the ground.
-Seemingly without provocation, he drugs his affluent parents (Michael C. Hall and Jennifer Ehle) and older sister (Taissa Farmiga) and drags their unconscious bodies into the bunker, where he holds them captive.
-As they anxiously wait for John to free them from the hole, the boy returns home, where he can finally do what he wants....
+In this enigmatic and unsettling meditation on adolescent angst, 13-year-old John (Charlie Shotwell) discovers an unfinished bunker while exploring the neighboring woods—a deep hole in the ground.
+Seemingly without provocation, he drugs his affluent parents (Michael C. Hall and Jennifer Ehle) and older sister (Taissa Farmiga), holding them captive within the bunker.
+As they anxiously wait for John to free them from the hole, the boy returns home, where he can finally enjoy and explore...
 Full synopsis »

 MOVIE REVIEW